mihyon/setup-ec2-amznli2/README.md

 This is setup script for using AWS EC2 Amazon Linux 2.

-You should 'sudo su -' before executing script.
+You should do 'sudo su -' before executing script.